tsliwowicz/crayon/README.md

 * Crayon provides a an API for storing/getting metrics, a server for processing them and a website for viewing them.
 * Crayon provides a JSON DSL for defining graphs with well over a hundred keywords (e.g. logarithmic graphs, delta graphs, etc.)
 * Crayon supports realtime analytics up to subsecond latancy as well as aggregated information with configurable retention.
-* Crayon aggregates analytics in multiple ways thanks to Mongo DB's map reduce (e.g. Max, Min, Sum, Average, Count of samples, etc.)
+* Crayon aggregates analytics in multiple ways (e.g. Max, Min, Sum, Average, Count of samples, etc.)
-* Crayon graphs are not a picture, they are fully interactive with zooming and auto updating without any extra configuration
+* Crayon graphs are fully interactive with zooming and auto updating without any extra configuration (with image export supported)
 * Crayon can be fed with multiple metrics at once to improve performance or even already aggregated metrics if aggregate them yourself
 * Crayon performs programmable realtime monitoring with json alert definitions and mail notification using [emailjs][]
 * Crayon integrated with third parties for getting metrics (besides the HTTP interface), for example the queuing system [RabbitMQ][]
+* Crayon provides multiple themes for your convinience

 [emailjs]: https://github.com/eleith/emailjs
 [RabbitMQ]: https://github.com/postwait/node-amqp